dylansouthard/Letterboxd/README.md

 # Letterboxd

-This is a Swift wrapper for the [Letterboxd API](https://api-docs.letterboxd.com/).
+This is an unofficial Swift wrapper for the [Letterboxd API](https://api-docs.letterboxd.com/).
 It provides a convenient way to integrate your Swift applications with Letterboxd's services, offering functions for common API endpoints.

 ## Table of Contents
 1. [Installation](#installation)